 Smoke Detectors & Carbon Monoxide Detectors are Required Safety Measures:

 Working alarms can be the difference between life and death for tenants, and–regardless of whether children are present on your property–you are legally obligated to ensure that these are working in proper order.

 Be sure to test all smoke and carbon monoxide detectors when performing an on-site inspection.
 Tenants may be prone to disabling the detector when a false alarm occurs, and tired parents may be forgetful about replacing alarm batteries.
 Eliminate the potential for an unsafe situation by monitoring the efficacy of the alarms any time you are on the property.

-Pools & Fencing:
+Limit Liability for Pools & Fencing:

 Fencing can be both a helpful safety tool or a safety hazard depending on how and where it is installed.
-For fencing that separates your property from high-traffic or encompasses a resident pool, these guidelines can serve to ensure the best hazard prevention possible.
+For fencing that separates your property from high traffic or encompasses a resident pool, these guidelines can serve to ensure the best hazard prevention possible.

 Be wary of chain-link fencing that will easily allow a child foothold.
 Unless slatting is installed, a chain-link fence should have a mesh size that does not exceed 1.25 inches.
-Child-proofed fencing for pools should be at least 4 feet high and have rails no more than four inches apart to prevent young children to easily climb the barrier.
+Child-proofed fencing for pools should be at least 4 feet high and have rails no more than four inches apart to prevent young children from easily climbing the barrier.
 Make sure to also check your local laws about providing the correct pool safety signage and consider educating your residents on proper pool safety.

 In-unit Hazard Mitigation:

 While a landlord or manager may have taken measures to ensure safety on the property outdoors and in common areas, everyday items can still pose a threat to a young baby or toddler.
 For families with very young children, it is reasonable to request that any baby-proofing methods be as damage-free as possible.
 Landlords and parents should be willing to work together to make compromises that both protect the child from harm and the property from damage.